timothyshull/programming_notes/hardware/digital_design.md

 - in C++ and Java, new is used to allocate memory
 - heap data can be used and discarded in any order
 - heap grows upward from the bottom of the dynamic data segment
-- if the stack and heap ever grow into each other, the program’s data can become corrupted
+- if the stack and heap ever grow into each other, the program's data can become corrupted
     - memory allocator tries to ensure that this never happens by returning an out-of-memory error if there is insufficient space to allocate more dynamic data